 BCA is an undergraduate degree that primarily focuses on the information technology field.
 Its scope includes computer programming and software development.
 Computer science is its foundation and it teaches its learners about computer languages, programming, hardware and other associated fields.
 It emphasizes on various content associated with computers.

-Btech is another undergraduate programme that is a technical degree and its undertakers study a wide range of subjects related to engineering and technology.
-It has a wide prospect and involves in its science in many of its forms.
+BTech is another undergraduate programme that is a technical degree and its undertakers study a wide range of subjects related to engineering and technology.
 It has various options that it offers as specializations like mechanical, chemical, civil engineering, biotechnology etc. so that the students can pick a specialization they are passionate about.

 Both frequently opted fields, both the degrees have certain eligibility criteria that aspirants have to fulfil to be eligible for the course.
 Both being undergraduate degrees, it is necessary that the students should have completed their 10+2 and attained the minimum marks mandated by the academic institutions.

-To further know about the Eligiblity Criteria of a particular course,
+To further know about the Eligibility Criteria of a particular course,

 you may get in touch with Leverage Edu experts!